 Here are ten basic things that everyone should be doing all the time, starting today:

 - Wash your hands often with soap and warm water, rubbing all parts of your hands for 20 seconds (especially after you cough, sneeze or blow your nose).
 When you can’t wash your hands, use an alcohol-based hand sanitizer.
+If you can’t find any hand sanitizer in stores, make your own using this recipe.

 - Put alcohol-based hand sanitizer by the front door of your home and in your car.
 Try to make it a regular habit to have each person in your household use it each time they go in or out of the house or car.